alejandromerchan/USDAQuickStats.jl/README.md

 {"sector_desc":["ANIMALS & PRODUCTS","CROPS","DEMOGRAPHICS","ECONOMICS","ENVIRONMENTAL"]}"""
 ```

-##get_counts##
+####get_counts

 `get_counts` is a helper query that allows user to check the number of records a query will produce before performing the query.
-This is important because the USDA Quick Stats API has a limit of 50,000 records per query and any query that is larger than this will fail.
+This is important because the USDA Quick Stats API has a limit of 50,000 records per query.
+Any query requesting a number of records larger than this limit will fail.

 ```@julia
 get_counts("source_desc=SURVEY","commodity_desc=ORANGES","state_alpha=CA", "year=2019","statisticcat_desc=AREA%20BEARING","statisticcat_desc=PRICE%20RECEIVED")